ALLIED MILLING & BAKING MODERN SLAVERY STATEMENT

 Allied Milling & Baking has a long history of assessing suppliers, primarily by audit, for food safety purposes and its key staff have been trained to the SA 8000 standard to enable them to identify ethical challenges.

-Our corporate expectations are defined in ABF's Code of Conduct, which is included in both Terms and Conditions and Technical Supplier Code (reviewed annually); these documents are given to all new suppliers, who are required to confirm their adherence as a precondition for supply.
-Registration and completion of the SEDEX Questionnaire is a requirement.
+Our corporate expectations are defined in ABF's Code of Conduct, which is included in both our Terms and Conditions and the Supplier Code of Practice which are reviewed annually.
+These documents are given to all new suppliers, who are required to confirm their acceptance of them as a precondition for supply.
+We also require all suppliers to be registered with SEDEX and SAQ completion rates, SMETA audit non-conformances and lapsed suppliers are reviewed on a monthly basis.

 Allied Milling & Baking's key product ranges are flour, bread products and morning goods, inclusions are typically limited to dried fruits and seeds.
-Materials from plant origin are typically grown, harvested and processed on a highly automated industrial scale; packaging and food chemicals are manufactured in plants with a high degree of automation.
+Materials from plant origin are typically grown, harvested and processed on a highly automated industrial scale and packaging and functional ingredients are made in plants with a high degree of automation.
 As a result, within these supply chains the need for unskilled or high volumes of labour is low.

 Allied Milling & Baking has processes in place to map supply chains.
-Supply chain mapping of key materials is undertaken in conjunction with 1st tier suppliers, and then where possible visiting 2nd and 3rd tier suppliers to confirm the validity of the supply chain map generated.
+Supply chain mapping of key materials is undertaken in conjunction with first tier suppliers, and where possible we visit second and third tier suppliers to confirm the validity of the supply chain maps generated.

 Key raw materials for Allied Milling & Baking have been identified as grain, flour, yeast, dried fruits, seeds and packaging.
-Allied Milling & Baking has a process of continuous update of our supply chain knowledge driven by supplier risk profile and validation activities.
-The key gaps identified typically relate to a lack of transparency of out-sourced labour supply practices in some down-stream supplier sites.
-Over the past two years our business has been working in partnership with other food producers and the Fair Labour Association (FLA) in Turkey (Harvesting The Future project) to monitor labour practices on farms that supply dried fruits.
+At Allied Milling & Baking we continually update our supply chain knowledge based on supplier risk profiles and validation activities.
+The key gaps identified typically relate to a lack of transparency of outsourced labour supply practices in some down-stream supplier sites.
+Our business continues to work in partnership with other food producers and the Fair Labour Association in Turkey - including through the Harvesting The Future project - to monitor labour practices on farms that supply dried fruits.